Tony Fitzgerald: Retirement

 After retiring in 2001, Fitzgerald worked primarily as a mediator and arbitrator.

-In 2001 he investigated alcohol abuse in Indigenous communities, and was shocked by the extent of the statewide problem.
+In 2001, he investigated alcohol abuse in Indigenous communities, and was shocked by the extent of the statewide problem.
 His "Fitzgerald Report" (Cape York Justice Study, presented to Parliament in November 2001) recommended to the Queensland Government that unless things improved dramatically within a period of three years, that alcohol should be banned, in consultation with the communities.
 One of the findings related to communities relying on the income generated by sales of alcohol in canteens, recommending that this perceived conflict of interest end.
 The Indigenous Communities Liquor Licences Bill 2002 (Qld) and the Community Services Legislation Amendment Bill 2002 were introduced as part of the government response to the report.

 In July 2009, following the Gordon Nuttall scandal and public criticisms of contemporary governance in Queensland, Fitzgerald revealed his relocation to New South Wales was due in large part to the 1998 election of the Beattie Labor government and the loss of momentum for reform.

-In 2013 and 2014 Fitzgerald criticised the Queensland government led by Campbell Newman over new laws targeting bikies and sex offenders, as well as the appointment of Tim Carmody as Chief Justice of Queensland.
+In 2013 and 2014, Fitzgerald criticised the Queensland government led by Campbell Newman over new laws targeting bikies and sex offenders, as well as the appointment of Tim Carmody as Chief Justice of Queensland.

 Legacy

 The Tony Fitzgerald Memorial Community Award is awarded annually by the Australian Human Rights Commission "to a person with a track record in promoting and advancing human rights in the Australian community on a not-for-profit basis".

 Fitzgerald donated his personal collection to the State Library of Queensland.
 This significant collection of items primarily relates to the events associated with the Commission of Inquiry.
 The material largely consists of newspaper clippings, original newspaper and magazine articles, courtroom sketches, cartoons and Fitzgerald’s personal papers.
 The collection also reflects political life in Queensland in the years leading up to and following the Inquiry.

+In 2023, Tony Fitzgerald was awarded the Queensland Greats award in recognition of his service to law and the people of Queensland.